s-sajid-ali/sajid.github.io/_pages/about.md

 ---

 I am a third year PhD student in the Applied Physics Program at Northwestern University.
+I work in the [X-ray microscopy group](http://xrm.phys.northwestern.edu/) on computational x-ray diffraction algorithms and imaging techniques.